 Each time you come in for service you will be given a calibration form, you must keep this form along with your installation form, in your vehicle at all times.
 This is evidence that you are keeping your Breath Alcohol Ignition Interlock Device (BAIID) properly maintained.
 Every day when you power up your device it will display a countdown to your next mandatory service date.
 Your device has a 5-day buffer by design (should operate normally for 5 days beyond the “service due at midnight” notification).

 At every start up the device will display the number of days till service (service due XX days) pay attention to this number, if you have an event, or other issue which results in an early return for service, that displayed message will change to a lock due XX days and the verbal notification changes to “Return for service soon” You need to contact our office immediately to avoid being locked out of starting your vehicle.
-AGAIN,An Early Return for an unexpected event, will have a fee associated with it, to hif you have an event it may result in your device displaying a “LOCK DUE IN 5 DAYS” message, or if your unit vocally says “return for service soon” you will need to contact Alcohol Detection Systems immediately to schedule early service with your BAIIDTechnician.
+Again, an Early Return for an unexpected event, will have a fee associated with it too if you have an event it may result in your device displaying a “LOCK DUE IN 5 DAYS” message, or if your unit vocally says “return for service soon” you will need to contact Alcohol Detection Systems immediately to schedule early service with your BAIID Technician.